Frequently Asked Questions about CCDB

 I'm having trouble viewing the CCDB Introduction Movie...

-• The Intro Movie is a fairly large video file (45MB) and make take a little time to load.
+• The Intro Movie may take a little time to load depending on your internet connection.
 You do not have to wait until the download is complete.
 Once you see the starting screen you can begin watching.

 • The movie ends somewhat abruptly.
 Sorry...I know how to edit video but I'm still getting used to the limitations of the screen capture software.